anchor/fleet-magento-docs/docs/how-to/manage-sql-scripts.md

 SQL scripts configured here will be automatically run on new environments when they are cloned from a snapshot.

+If one of your scripts causes an error during environment creation, an error message will be sent to the [Notification Queue](manage-notifications), and the environment creation will fail.

 Templating
 ----